 candidates to be presented at ACM MM 2015.

 model for analyzing human actions, where we explore the differential

 structure over memory states to study the dynamic saliency.

-full research paper "Weekly-Shared Deep Transfer Networks for
+full research paper "Weakly-Shared Deep Transfer Networks for

 Heterogeneous-Domain Knowledge Propagation" is accepted by ACM MM 2015.

 novel cross-modal label transfer deep network, showing competitive

 performance on predicting image labels derived from the

 alignment with text documents.

 - Dr. Qi is serving as an Area Chair for ACM Multimedia 2015.